Olive Oil Vs. Vegetable Oil: Nutrition Facts And Differences

 Palm kernel oil is not the only vegetable oil you can use apart from olive oil for cooking.
 Numerous other oils are also comparatively healthy and rich in nutrients, including that of canola, corn, peanut, safflower, soybean, and sunflower.
 However, all these oils too, like olive oil, are calorie-dense.
 So, irrespective of the oil you choose, consume it in moderation.

-You also can mix olive oil and any other vegetable oil.
-But ensure their different flavors do not clash.
-For instance, both olive oil and coconut oil have distinct tastes.
+You can also mix olive oil with any other vegetable oil, but ensure their different flavors do not clash.
+For instance, when it comes to coconut oil vs. olive oil, both have distinct tastes.
 So, mixing them would ruin the flavor of the resultant oil altogether.
-If you must combine a flavorful oil (like olive oil) with other oils, look for neutral-flavored oils such as safflower oil or peanut oil.
+If you must combine a flavorful oil (like olive oil) with other oils, look for neutral-flavored oils such as safflower or peanut oil.

 Olive Oil Vs. Vegetable Oil: Which Is The Healthier Choice?